moondance-labs/tanssi-docs/learn/framework/modules.md

 - **#[pallet::event]** - events can be defined and used as a means to provide more information to the user
 - **#[pallet::storage]** - this macro is used to define elements that will be persisted in storage.
 As resources are scarce in a blockchain, it should be used wisely to store only sensible information

-All these macros are applied to Rust modules, functions, structures, enums, etc., allowing the module to be built and added to the runtime, which, in time, will expose the custom logic to the outer world.
+All these macros act as attributes that must be applied to the code just above Rust modules, functions, structures, enums, types, etc., allowing the module to be built and added to the runtime, which, in time, will expose the custom logic to the outer world.

 In the [substrate article](/builders/build/substrate) of the builder's section, adding a built-in and a custom-made module to the runtime will be covered.